-- Power Saving – To help reach its potential battery life a small but nice feature is that it automatically power off when the 2 minute cycle of the daily clean mode is complete.
+- Power Saving – To help reach its potential battery life a small but nice feature is that it automatically powers off when the 2 minute cycle of the daily clean mode is complete.

-- Easy-start Mode – A mode that automatically increases the power of the brushing over the first 14 uses to help you and your gums adapt to the different feeling of a Soncicare electric toothbrush cleaning your teeth.
+- Easy-start Mode – A mode that automatically increases the power of the brushing over the first 14 uses to help you and your gums adapt to the different feeling of a Sonicare electric toothbrush cleaning your teeth.